joostvanmeeuwen/linux-monitor-audio-profile-switcher/README.md

 #### 5. Assign keyboard shortcuts

-Go to your Desktop Environment's settings (KDE System Settings or GNOME Settings) and navigate to `Keyboard > Shortcuts > Custom Shortcuts`.
+Go to GNOME Settings and navigate to `Keyboard > Shortcuts > Custom Shortcuts`.
 Create a new shortcut for each profile.

   * **Example entry:**
       * **Name:** `Profile: Desk`